. . . your guide to visiting the holy places

 Rights of possession are jealously guarded

-Under a decree imposed by the Ottoman Turks in 1757, ownership of the Church of the Holy Sepulchre is shared between the Greek Orthodox, Catholics (known in the Holy Land as Latins) and Armenian Orthodox.
-Three minor communities, Coptic, Syrian and Ethiopian Orthodox, have rights to use certain areas.
+Under a decree called the Status Quo imposed by the Ottoman Turks in 1757, ownership of the Church of the Holy Sepulchre is shared between the Greek Orthodox, Catholics (known in the Holy Land as Latins) and Armenian Orthodox.
+Three minor communities, Coptic, Syriac and Ethiopian Orthodox, have rights to use certain areas.
+All the churches jealously guard their rights.

-How jealously these rights of possession and use are guarded can be seen by looking above the main entrance on leaving the church.
+One effect of the Status Quo can be seen by looking above the main entrance on leaving the church.

 Immovable ladder over entrance to Church of the Holy Sepulchre (Seetheholyland.net)